mark-h-meng/new-site/content/news/230731-icfem-llm-perturbation.md

 +++
-title = "Our work on Formalizing Robustness against Character-level Perturbations for LLM is accepted by International Conference on Formal Engineering Methods (ICFEM)." date = 2023-07-31
+title = "Our work on Formalizing Robustness against Character-level Perturbations for LLM is accepted by ICFEM 2023." date = 2023-07-31

 [extra]